SouZe-San/DSA_in_C/Readme.md

 # Data Structure and Algorithms Using C

-this is Basic of DSA in C, here have all code of some basics, like- Array, Linklist, Graph, Tree etc
+this is the Basic of DSA in C, here have all code of some basics, like- Array, Linklist, Graph, Tree, etc

 ## 1. Array --

-- Insertion any position
+- Insertion of any position
-- Deletion any position
+- Deletion of any position

 ## 2. Searching Algo-